mikeli0623/star-rail-warp-sim/README.md

 # Star Rail Warp Simulator
-A React web app that simulates the warp mechanism of Honkai Star Rail
+A React web app that simulates the warp mechanism of Honkai Star Rail, and more!

 ## Credits